-Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Electronic Information Publications » Biographies » Senior Officials' Biographies Listed Alphabetically by Last Name » King, Robert R.
+Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Publications » Biographies » Senior Officials' Biographies Listed Alphabetically by Last Name » King, Robert R.

 Robert King became the Special Envoy for North Korean Human Rights Issues in November 2009 following confirmation by the United States Senate.
 Ambassador King works under Ambassador Davies and has the lead on human rights and humanitarian affairs.

 Prior to his appointment, Ambassador King worked on Capitol Hill for 25 years – 24 of those years as Chief of Staff to Congressman Tom Lantos (D-California).
 He was concurrently Staff Director of the Foreign Affairs Committee of the U. S. House of Representatives (2007-2008), Democratic Staff Director of the Committee (2001-2007) and held various professional staff positions on the Committee since 1993.
 Ambassador King holds a Ph.D. in International Relations from the Fletcher School of Law and Diplomacy, Tufts University, Boston, Massachusetts.
 He has authored five books and more than 40 articles on international relations.